 On the Job

-Like a detective straight from a film noir, Dawson gets the call from the service center in his basement shop on his "retro brown" corded push button desk phone to go investigate a report of water leaking into a Member's office on the fourth floor of the Cannon Building.
+Like a detective straight from a film noir, Duncan gets the call from the service center in his basement shop on his "retro brown" corded push button desk phone to go investigate a report of water leaking into a Member's office on the fourth floor of the Cannon Building.
 The fourth floor is no stranger to such leaks, residing beneath the offices added to the "roof" as part of a 1913 expansion.
 The aged windows of the floor above often leak during windy rainstorms into the office below.

 Richard Duncan using his tools to solve problems in the historic Cannon Building.

-Dawson grabs his tools on the way out the door and hurries to the scene of the leak.
+Duncan grabs his tools on the way out the door and hurries to the scene of the leak.
 Using his tools, his experience and his gut, he determines the problem and the potential solution.
 Like a crime scene investigator, he may turn the case over to experts from different trades to help solve the problem.

 If he can solve the problem, he will utilize the tools at his disposal or shape the proper piping or other materials he needs to make the necessary repairs.
-Every day, around the clock, AOC plumbers and pipefitters such as Dawson ensure the vital pipes necessary for the function of the buildings and grounds are maintained, repaired and replaced as necessary to ensure the smooth operations of the United States Congress and Supreme Court.
+Every day, around the clock, AOC plumbers and pipefitters such as Duncan ensure the vital pipes necessary for the function of the buildings and grounds are maintained, repaired and replaced as necessary to ensure the smooth operations of the United States Congress and Supreme Court.